Gorr the God Butcher: Powers and abilities

-Bonding with "All-Black the Necrosword" provides various superpowers to the one who wields it.
+Gorr is a mortal with no superhuman abilities.
+He primarily wields All-Black the Necrosword, a symbiote that takes the form of a sword.
 The sword grants superhuman strength, durability, speed, and reflexes.
 The blade lets its user create different constructs, such as wings allowing the user flight at extreme speeds, magical weapons, sharp tendrils that can kill any god, including Asgardians, and a shroud of Berserkers constructed out of darkness.
-The sword grants virtual immortality.
-It allows its wielder to recover quickly from injuries.
-With the sword, Gorr also created the Godbomb, an anti-divinity armament designed to kill every god who had existed or ever would exist.
+The sword grants virtual immortality and allows its wielder to recover quickly from injuries.
 Additionally, each time a god is slain by the blade, it provides more power to its wielder.